siduction/sidu-manual/data/en/0202-live-mode_en.md

 ~~~

 This new password for **siducer** can be used for the rest of the live session.
-With the key combination `Alt`+`F7` you get back to the graphical user interface and log in with the new password.

 The same procedure can be used to set a password for root in any terminal, but you have to become root via **su** first.
 Afterwards, a login on a virtual console as 'root' is possible.